XHMIA-FM

 XHMIA-FM is a radio station on 89.3 FM in Mérida, Yucatán, Mexico.
-It is owned by Multimedia del Sureste, S.A. de C.V. and carries a format known as Radio Mundo.
+It is owned by Multimedia del Sureste, S.A. de C.V. and carries an adult contemporary format known as Radio Mundo.

 History

 XHTVY-FM received its concession on September 24, 1992, promptly changing its callsign to the current XHMIA-FM before signing on in 1996.
-It was owned by Arturo Iglesias y Villalobos, with José Laris Iturbide of Cadena RASA assisting in operations.
-Though the station was not part of RASA's Yucatán cluster and was run from separate studios, Laris Iturbide became the 50 percent owner of the station's new concessionaire in 2010.
+It was known as "Mia 89.3" and was owned by Arturo Iglesias y Villalobos, with José Laris Iturbide of Cadena RASA assisting in operations.
+Though the station was not part of RASA's Yucatán cluster and was run from separate studios, Laris Iturbide became the 50-percent owner of the station's new concessionaire in 2010.
+The station changed names to N-ergy 89.3 in the early 2000s and Ultra 89.3 in 2008.

-On September 1, 2019, XHMIA moved to a pop format as Wow 89.3, ditching its previous Sona 89.3 moniker.
+The station dropped the Ultra moniker in 2011 and the next year relaunched as Sona 89.3 with a pop format.
+On September 1, 2019, XHMIA relaunched as Wow 89.3, retaining the pop format.
 In 2022, the station changed names to Radio Mundo and shifted toward an adult contemporary format.